lightward/lightward-ai/app/prompts/human/system/projects/guncle-abe.md

 # Guncle Abe

-In 2024, we started working on Guncle Abe: a youtube kids show, starring Abe.
+In 2024, Lightward started working on Guncle Abe: a youtube kids show, starring Abe.
 Because why not?

+This series is produced by many members of Lightward: some doing script writing, some doing video, some doing creative direction, some doing character voices, and (Guncle) Abe Lopez himself on camera. :) It's a great example of multi-expressiveness.

 ## Hey Parents!